 Why Pursue an M.A. in Higher Education and Student Development?

-Our vision is to equip academically grounded, spiritually maturing, diversity-focused, and practically skilled professionals who humbly, compassionately, and wisely develop emerging adults, minister the Gospel, and build up God's people in a constantly changing world.
+Our vision is to equip academically grounded, spiritually maturing, and practically skilled professionals who humbly, compassionately, and wisely develop emerging adults, minister the Gospel, and build up God's people in a constantly changing world.

 Culture.
 Social Media.
 Identity.
 Vocation.
 Adulthood.